-CSU, Associate Degree Applicable Prerequisite: None Corequisite: Active participation in a community based organization Lecture: Minimum 16 hours per semester Laboratory: Minimum 48 - 96 hours per semester
+Corequisite: Active participation in a community based organization

+Laboratory: Minimum 48 - 96 hours per semester

 Principles and practices of effective and ethical leadership through community service.
 Topics of study include interpersonal skills, team building, goal setting, ethics, and valuing diversity, which students will apply in the context of their own service-learning experience.
 Lectures provide for planning, orientation, and analysis of leadership activities outside the classroom.
 Three-six hours of volunteer or community service work weekly are required.